strammel33/life-list/README.md

 Addtionally:
 * List search functionality
 * List sorting functionality (alphabetical, chronological, granularity)
-* User interction: friending other birders, seeing their lists, commenting on records
+* User interaction: friending other birders, seeing their lists, commenting on records
 * Users can add images to their records or sightings
+* Small screen functionality/responsiveness
+<br></br>
 ***
-### 💙 Dedications 💙
+### ⭐️ Dedications ⭐️
 * All of my ornithology professors and TAs
 * The American Redstart - my spark bird